dantleech/blog/content/posts/2024-03-10-adr-vs-spike.md

 you _will_ research things, you _will_ need to justify decisions to your peers.
 The spike provides a place for _raw information_.
 It's a place for brain dumps.
 You can polish that document, you can rework it.
 But the information should be preserved.
 The _process_ should be preserved.

+Even if it's just a collection of notes future **code archeologists** can study these historical artifacts to help make sense of the present state of the project.

 What I am suggesting in this blog post is to provide a place where these spikes can be **captured systematically**, as a **natural** part of the process.